 Mobile/manufactured homes must go through a third party for permitting and inspections.
 Please contact the Ohio Manufactured Homes Commission Website at www.omhc.ohio.gov or by phone at (614)734-8454 for more information.
 If you are planning on constructing a mobile/manufactured home within the City limits, you will need to contact our office for zoning approval.

 What building codes do you enforce?

-Residential building is enforced under the 2006 Residential Code of Ohio.
-Electrical work is under the 2008 National Electrical Code.
+Residential building is enforced under the 2013 Residential Code of Ohio.
+Commercial building work is enforced under the 2011 Ohio Building Code.
+Electrical work is under the 2011 National Electrical Code.

 Where can I see a copy of the code?

 Code books are available for viewing in our office, as well as the Clinton County Law Library and the Public Library.
 In addition, several of the local building supply businesses have the code books available at the contractor's desk.

 What is zoning?